Women's outfitworksmart casual

 Why it works

 Two pieces, multiple occasions.
 The light blue oxford shirt brings reads slightly more casual than white.
 The wrap dress answers it — the most universally flattering silhouette.
-Jewel tones against pastels are the trickiest cross-family pairing — the depth contrast can read costume-y.
+The trickiest pairing — depth against air can read costume.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.